-We’ve retired it in favor of a revised OpenCards approach, that’s using PowerPoint files and ships as stand-alone application instead of being an extension.
+We’ve retired it in favor of a revised OpenCards approach, that uses PowerPoint files and ships as stand-alone application instead of being an extension.

 Not yet.
 Files with this suffix use a newer/different file format that has been introduced with Office 2007.
 The workaround for now is to simply save your pptx files as ppt in PowerPoint (which you can do by clicking “Save as…” in the file menu and by selecting ppt as output format.

 The good news is, that we’re working on this issue and OpenCards will support pptx-files in the future.
-The actual date depends on the progress of Apache POI, which OpenCards is using internally to open ppt-files and to extract information from them.
+The actual date depends on the progress of Apache POI, which OpenCards uses internally to open ppt-files and extract information from them.

 You can save ppt-files with OpenOffice.
 So just go ahaed and save the odp-files you would like to memorize with OpenCards as PowerPoint (ppt) file.
 Next, you can add them to a category in the OpenCards category view.

 No. OpenCards is a stand-application that just reads ppt-files.
 This means, you can even use OpenCards under Linux, where PowerPoint is not available.
 Just use LibreOffice/OpenOffice to create flashcards sets (which you need to save as ppt instead of odp.

 OpenOffice is free as it is OpenCards, and it’s just a snap to get both running on your system right today.